10 Tips for Working Adults Returning to School

 - Establish your priorities.
 Take a page from best-selling author Suzy Welch and evaluate every situation as to how it will impact the next 10 minutes, 10 months or 10 years and prioritize accordingly.

 - Reward yourself.
 Take time for yourself as part of your routine.
 It is important to schedule time between your studies to maintain balance and renew your energy.

-For assistance in deciding which online degree program fits your goals, request information or speak with an enrollment advisor by calling 1-866-492-5336.
+For assistance in deciding which online degree program fits your goals, request information or speak with an Enrollment Specialist by calling 1-866-492-5336.